 Medical Internship in Valencia, Spain with Abroad Escape.

 Shadow real doctors, observe live clinical environments, and experience European healthcare from the inside.
 Abroad Escape has been placing students in medical settings since 2006.
-Our Valencia Medical Experience runs for 2 to 8 weeks, starts every Monday, and costs from €1,615 including accommodation and meals.
+Our Valencia Medical Experience runs for 2 to 8 weeks, starts every Monday.

 If you are a pre-med student, a nursing or health science student, or someone who wants to understand how medicine actually works before committing to a career in it, this program gives you that.
 You will spend your mornings inside clinics, hospitals, and community health facilities in Valencia, observing and learning alongside licensed doctors, nurses, and therapists.
 Your afternoons and weekends are yours to enjoy one of Spain's most liveable cities.